superwave1999/superwave1999.github.io/_posts/2025-07-02-power-optimization.md

 - ZFS is sensitive to drive response times and is eager to offline disks.
 - These changes will increase latency if the device was asleep.
 Usually less than 1 second observed with my UPS.
-- Powertop --auto-tune on boot isn't always the best option.
+- `powertop --auto-tune` on boot isn't always the best option.
 - As always for your case YMMV!

 The basic approach: